 UNIVERSITY OF VIRGINIA

-I meet people every day who define themselves by what they have, who they are married to, and how they are positioned in business.
-The reality is, how you seek to define yourself may not truthfully be who you are; when I think of my personal lost to joy journey, I know for sure that once I really knew who I was, and what I believed in, everything else started to fall into place.
+I meet people every day who define themselves by what they have, who they are married to, and how successful they are in business.
+The reality is, how you seek to show yourself may not indeed be who you are; when I think of my personal “lost to joy” journey, I know for sure that once I knew who I was and what I believed in, everything else started to fall into place.

 Need evidence?
 Read back through my BLOG posts.
-You’ll see a mother, a love and a friend — and if you look very closely — you will see an author and an educator advocating for the rights of others.
-Thinking about how you might define yourself?
+You’ll see a mother, a lover, and a friend — and if you look very carefully — you will see an author and an educator advocating for the rights of others.
+Are you thinking about how you might define yourself?
 Good, that was my intention.

 Have a great week,